jack33001/legend-of-carcosa/content/Items/Portoscope.md

 This item is currently held by [[Etron]].

-OBTAINED IN SESSION 7, add more info at a later date
+OBTAINED IN SESSION 7, add more info at a later date [[Needs Work]]